Planning for a Power BI Enterprise Deployment

 So, then, how do you, how do you kind of make that more of an apples to apples comparison when you’re making that move.

-Yeah, this is A, this is, and this is a consideration for not just any legacy, any legacy platform or any platform.
-We, even, from Tableau, to Power BI, right, moving, making that change both ways, right?
-The there are huge differences in the way that Microsoft’s have organized their data platform, versus the way called loss and other technology companies organize that.
+Yeah, this is a consideration for not just any legacy, any legacy platform or any platform.
+From Tableau, to Power BI, making that change both ways.
+There are huge differences in the way Microsoft organized their data platform versus the way called loss and other technology companies organize that.
 They think differently.
-They have access to different technologies, in terms of IP, You know, Microsoft have access to what they call the … engine, which is a pivot table engine, kind of, sits underneath Power BI, and Excel and Analysis Services.
+They have access to different technologies, in terms of IP, Microsoft have access to what they call the … engine, which is a pivot table engine, kind of, sits underneath Power BI, and Excel and Analysis Services.

 And the structure of that engine means that, the way you interact with the data and the way that you shape the data and prepare, it is different to the way that you might do it for other tools.